PhaserEditor2D/PhaserEditor2D-v3-docs/first-steps/create-first-project.rst

 Each project template has a README file (in the GitHub repository) with the instructions for installing all required dependencies.

+More templates are available in the `Phaser Editor 2D Marketplace <https://marketplace.phasereditor2d.com>`_.

 This method for stating a new project is great for the |core|_ distribution or for starting a new project in the cloud.

 The |allInOne|_ distribution has the option of creating a new project.
-It contains the `Phaser Editor 2D Start page`_ templates, and it does not require Internet connection.
+It contains some built-in templates (available offline), and also connects to the marketplace for getting more.

 Follow these steps: